Kumardinesh1908/dropdown/README.md

 Contributions are welcome!
 If you have suggestions for improvements or would like to add new features, please feel free to open an issue or submit a pull request.

 # Live Demo
-Check out the live demo of the ToDo List App: (https://dropdown-chi.vercel.app/)
+Check out the live demo of the App: (https://dropdown-chi.vercel.app/)